sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 Regardless of whether AI tools are used, the human contributor remains the clear owner of their contribution and is responsible for:

 * Understanding and being able to explain all changes
-* Ensuring correctness, scientific validity, and reproducibility
+* Ensuring, to the best of their ability and knowledge, correctness, scientific validity, and reproducibility
-* Following sunpy’s coding standards and design principles
+* Following sunpy’s :ref:`coding-standards`, :ref:`docs_guidelines` style, and design principles
 * Addressing review feedback in a timely and constructive manner
 * Ensuring copyrighted material does not appear in their contributions